 Skip to main content

 Before we dive in, a quick picture of what the gateway even is.
 The gateway is a traffic director.
 Your app talks to it.
 It talks to the Bindu agents.
 It keeps track of the conversation, figures out when to summarize it (so the language model doesn’t drown in history), and passes tool calls to whichever agent is supposed to handle them.
 When something weird happens end-to-end — the agent gives a broken answer, or the request hangs forever, or the history suddenly makes no sense — it’s often because of something on this page.
-There are three bugs here I want to walk you through.
+There are two bugs here I want to walk you through.
 Each one has its own story.
 If you’re debugging and something here feels familiar, you’ve probably found your match.

 Bug #1: the summary machine is set for a bigger tank